 When taken as a supplement, Dimethylglycine aids in the production of metabolic intermediates – building blocks used to create hormones, key vitamins, and nucleic acids for DNA and RNA repair.* DMG gives up its pieces metabolically in the process.
 In the words of Dr. Kendall, "Dimethylglycine works by falling apart, so you don't have to."

 Supporting the Body Under Stress*

-DMG helps the body adapt to environmental, physical, mental, or emotional stressors.
-When the body continues to produce stress hormones over an extended period of time, nutrient stores can become depleted.
+DMG helps the body adapt to environmental, physical, mental, or emotional stressors.* When the body continues to produce stress hormones over an extended period of time, nutrient stores can become depleted.
 Fatigue sets in.
-Living under constant stress can lead to degeneration, disease, and impaired immune and digestive function.
-DMG supports the body under stressful conditions by improving immune response, enhancing energy, and supporting mental alertness.
+Living under constant stress can lead to impaired immune and digestive function.
+DMG supports the body under stressful conditions by improving immune response, enhancing energy, and supporting mental alertness.*

 DMG is an adaptogen – a natural substance helping the body's systems establish balance and homeostasis.* In addition to helping the body regulate and manage stress, it improves efficiency in how cells function, whether they're in the brain, heart, kidneys, or liver.* Dr. Kendall's studies show Dimethylglycine can positively impact just about all the different organ systems and metabolic pathways in the body involved in his research.*

 Enhancing Energy Levels*